noatmeal/noatmeal.github.io/README.md

 Try not to linebreak math delimiters like \(\) unless you absolutely must in order to keep the code width below 80 characters.

+# Installation Requirements for Contributing

+Please install:

+1. LatexML that can be found at https://math.nist.gov/~BMiller/LaTeXML/
+3. pdflatex
+2. Node JS

 # Testing Locally

 1. Clone the repository and run `pnpm install`